-Have you ever been enchanted by the charming and profound Cherokee stories, some of which may be more than 10,000 years old?
-Ever admired the intricate and exquistely designed baskets woven by Cherokee hands in patterns as ancient as the Cherokee culture?
+Have you ever been enchanted by the charming and profound Cherokee stories, more than 10,000 years old?
+Ever admired the intricate and exquisitely designed baskets woven by Cherokee hands in patterns as ancient as the Cherokee culture?
 Seen an ancient tribal dance?

 Did you know that the traditional crafts that have been handed down through generations of both immigrant settlers and Cherokee have blended into a craft culture here that is the third largest in our nation?

 Do you realize that there are over 12,000 working farms in our region that carry on agricultural traditions that have evolved from the blending of European, African and Native American farming techniques?

 This is a special place, like no other on Earth.

 The work of the Blue Ridge National Heritage Area Partnership, a public charity, is vital in keeping the natural and cultural heritage of the mountains and foothills of North Carolina alive and well.
 Just as the National Park Service serves as steward of the special places set aside as our national parks, National Heritage Areas serve to steward the many special places outside of the park system.